 Do you have a similar case or are wondering how Underinsured Motorist insurance may affect a recent car accident you were involved in?

-Contact Michael Lesage, a trusted car accident lawyer serving Toronto and Hamilton, at 1-647-495-8995.
-I’d be happy to provide a free case evaluation.
+Contact Michael Lesage, a trusted car accident lawyer serving Toronto and Hamilton.
+I’d be happy to provide a case evaluation.
 Remember, there are no fees unless I win or settle your case.